WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

    of the *texture object* determines the resolution of the rendering.
 It's internal format is RGBA (red, green, blue, alpha), where each value is an unsigned byte, :code:`gl.UNSIGNED_BYTE`.
 (This is the only format WebGL 1.0 supports.)
-There are four steps to create a *color buffer*:
+There are four steps to create such a *color buffer*:

    a) :code:`gl.createTexture()` creates a *texture object*.
    b) :code:`gl.bindTexture()` makes the *texture object* the "active object".